acfatah/bun-hono-rest-api/README.md

 ## Post-install Scripts

-By default, `bun` will block all post-install scripts, notably `simple-git-hooks`.
+By default, `bun` will block all post-install scripts, including `simple-git-hooks`.

-To list all of them, run
+To list all blocked scripts, you can run:

 ```bash
 bun pm unstrusted